MIND Management System

 Door 01 · Self-Serve

 The full system, supported by the MIND software, on a self-serve plan.
 The first user is free.
 Adding your team starts at $12 per user per month, as low as $5 per user for larger teams.
-An optional two-hour kickoff with a MIND-trained coach is $500.
-Month-to-month, cancel anytime.
+An optional two-hour kickoff with a MIND-trained facilitator is $500.
+Month to month, cancel anytime.

-If you want to get it in front of your team and see how it fits before committing, this is the door.
+If you want it in front of your team before you commit to anything, this is the door.

 • First user free